MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/12-HyperDrive_Best_Run.PNG)

+3)Improvement room: \
+The Logistic Regression Parameters concentrated only on the inverse of regularization strength ('--C') and the maximum number of iterations to solve to converge ('max_iter').
+Nevetheless it would interesting to add additional parameters to observe how the model performs.
+Some proposals could be the type of penalty, different class weights or different type of solver.

+4) Deciding on which model to deployed: \
+Due to the fact that the metrics were higher on the model retrieved from the AutoML instead of the model from the Hyperparameter tuning we decided to deploy the AutoML model

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.